bateskevin/PSAtlas/docs/AddLessons.md

 * Advanced
 * Expert

-Set the level according to how hard your lesson is gonna be to solve.
+Set the level according to how hard your Guide is gonna be to solve.

 #### Prerequisites